Hall of Fame

 Longstanding CFCA Board Member 2012 – 2021

-Mark Zmigrodksi Bio
+Mark Zmigrodski Bio

 Mark was a Specialized Manager for AT&T Network Security, performing telecommunications fraud investigations and compiled extensive cases for law enforcement prosecutions that involved multiple countries and continents.
 Mark’s investigations resulted in the successful prosecutions of many telecommunication fraud perpetrators and notorious hackers located around the world.